ErikaKvalem/Documentation-2018-MkDocs/docs/index.md

 ## 1. Introduction:

 This is a step by step explanation on how to install **The fenics project** and **cbcbeat** in Mac using **Docker**.

-The final aim of this whole process is to be able to use Fenics and cbcbeat to run cell and 2D tissue simulations and visualize them.
+The final aim of this whole process is to be able to use Fenics and cbcbeat to **run cell and 2D tissue simulations and visualize them.**
-For this purpose, several approaches can be taken.

 Fenics can be installed in four different ways; using Docker, Ubuntu, Anaconda or from source.
 In this case *Docker containers* have been chosen.

+Other programs that are going to be also used along the process are **OpenCOR** and **Paraview**

 ## 2. Specifications: